hanztura/congregationms/docs/index.rst

         + Go to ``Publishers > User Groups``.
         + Add a record for each group the user is allowed to access.
     * Create Publisher records.

-      - If the publisher is a user of the system, or someone who as a User Account, appropriately indicate the user account.
     * Assign created publisher records to their appropriate Groups.
     * Congratulations!
 You're system is now ready to use.
 Please refer :ref:`here<what-you-can-do>` to know what you can do with CongregationMS.